Fresh terminology for automation rules and components

 Authorisation Grant Type: Authorisation Code

-2. In your Jira Service Management, go to Automation and select Create rule.
+2. In Jira Service Management, go to Automation and select Create flow.

-3. Select the Ansible action for your rule.
+3. Select the Ansible action for your flow.
 Launch job template in Ansible is the only available action at the moment.

 4. Select Connect to create a connection with Ansible.
-Connections allow your automation rules to make changes in other tools and products.
+Connections allow your automation flows to make changes in other tools and products.

 5. In your connection, enter the application information that you wish to connect to Atlassian Automation.